-So far I have successfully supervised 23 PhD students (10 of whom are from abroad); many of these students are now in senior positions in industries and academia.
+I have successfully supervised 28 PhD students (15 of whom are from abroad); many of these students are now in senior positions in industries and academia.

-I sit on programme committees of many international conferences/symposia; I am a member of IFIP WG6.11 on Communication Aspects of the E-World.
+Before retirement I used to sit on programme committees of many international conferences/symposia; I am a member of IFIP WG6.11 on Communication Aspects of the E-World.
 I sit on the advisory board of Arjuna technologies Ltd.